pablogps/MiniMalmo/README.md

 # MiniMalmo
-Minimal example for a website using the variable AgentHost from Project Malmo (https://github.com/Microsoft/malmo).
+Minimal example for a website that instantiates (but does not use) the variable AgentHost from Project Malmo (https://github.com/Microsoft/malmo).

 This project is the default template for an ASP.NET Web application in Visual Studio.
 It has been simplified to only contain two pages and no databases.